CHURCHILL HEALTH SERVICES

 Alysha Dharani Certified School Nurse

-All incoming Kindergarteners and students who are new to the district are required to have a current Illinois School Health Examination form completed with updated immunizations on file in the nurse’s office.
+All incoming Kindergarteners and students who are new to the district are required to have a current Illinois School Health Examination form completed with updated immunizations on file in the nurse’s office on or before October 15, 2020 regardless of remote or in-person learning.
 If you have already completed your child’s physical and immunization requirements, please mail a copy to Churchill Elementary School Attn: Nurse.

 Please click here for the School Health Examination Form